yuktaX/SE_Project_ML_Library/README.md

 # SE_Project_ML_Library
-Code for the last deliverable of our software engineering project which is to implement a ML library from scratch.
+Step-by-step documentation of building an ML library from scratch using software engineering practices.